RH12503/Fast-Java-Offscreen-Drawing/README.md

 # Fast-Java-Offscreen-Drawing
 A small library which provides fast 2d offscreen rendering for Java.
 Up to 50x faster than a BufferedImage.
-This library is experimental and is intended for personal use.
+This library is experimental and intended for personal use.

 ## Simple usage
 Every rendering operation goes through the `DrawingCanvas` interface, which currently looks like this: